Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - Current Operational Truth is structured data.
 - Approved versions are immutable historical records.
 - Official Word/PDF documents are generated representations where required.
-- Procurement Planning is permitted during Project `Setup`.
+- Procurement Planning is permitted during Setup/readiness work before Operational Authorization, including an external Project in lifecycle `Setup` and an `Active` Project whose readiness is not yet complete.
 - Research Needs and Procurement Plan represent planning / forecast information and do not by themselves authorize expenditure or create a procurement commitment.
 - An Approved Procurement Plan may exist before Project Operational Authorization.
 - A formal Procurement Request remains required to initiate procurement.